DavidAdamGriffith/Example/readme.txt

-Example works of Unity3D projects, mostly systems and components.
+Example works of in C#, mostly systems and components from my Unity3D projects.
 Feel free to review, learn and share.